Erik1007/Alices-Restaurant/README.md

 Most recently a bug in Gitpod erased the environmental skeleton of the project including the env.py file, the djago downoad and all of the connecting url paths in the settings.

 As far as bugs in the actual project, there were significant issues building the tables/seats in the shell connecting to the database for the function to prevent a double booking on a specific date and time.
 There were also bugs surrounding the javascript code for the pop up modal in the interactive delete/confirm pop up modal in the reservation system.

+The many to many object combining the reservation with the tables to save the reservation and reserve the table (checking for availaibility) created many bugs and error codes that needed to be systematically tracked down and solved.

 However, as each new issue presented itself, a solution was found to allieviate the problem.